 There are many projects that promise to measure CO2 but actually use electrochemical sensors of general use for the detection of organic volatiles that do not measure only CO2, but all those gases together, so you really don't know what you are measuring.

-There are, for example, many 'CO2 meters' using sensors such as the MQ-135 or CCS811, but these sensors they are not used to measure CO2.
-These sensors measure all organic gases together (Ammonia, Nitrogen Dioxide, Alcohol, Benzene, Carbon Dioxide and Monoxide, smoke, etc.), so if there is someone who is throwing hydroalcoholic gel or someone smoking or there is a source of combustion, such as a fireplace, the measurements will trigger without the possibility of knowing what is causing them to shoot.
+There are, for example, many 'CO2 meters' using sensors such as the MQ-135 or CCS811, but these sensors are no useful to measure CO2.
+These sensors measure all organic gases together (Ammonia, Nitrogen Dioxide, Alcohol, Benzene, Carbon Dioxide and Monoxide, smoke, etc.), so if there is someone who is throwing hydroalcoholic gel or someone smoking or there is a source of combustion, such as a fireplace, the measurements will trigger without the possibility of knowing what is causing them to rise.

 In case I have not made it clear: DO NOT MOUNT A METER BASED ON THE MQ-135 or CCS811 SENSORS IF YOU WANT TO MEASURE CO₂!

 The project that I present here, uses an NDIR type sensor that only measures CO₂.
 The same sensor used in commercial meters for hundreds of euros.
 When you get a measure you will know that that measure it is from CO₂ and not from other gases, that surely do not interest you.

 Many commercial meters that call themselves "CO₂ meters"Up to € 200 in price, they use the MQ-135 and CCS811 sensors.
 Run away from them if you want to measure CO₂!